Ceptolate (Mycophenolate Mofetil)

 Pregnancy and Breastfeeding

-Elderly Patients: If you are over 65 years of age you may have an increased chance of side effects occurring due to immunosuppression.
+Elderly Patients With Dementia: Elderly patients may have an increased risk of side effects due to immunosuppression.

 Drug Interactions